samarabbas/temporal-documentation-legacy/docs/06_javaclient/01_quick_start.md

 ## Query

 So far we have learned that the workflow code is fault tolerant and can update its state in reaction to external events in the form of signals.
-Cadence provides a query feature that supports synchronously returning any information from a workflow to an external caller.
+Temporal provides a query feature that supports synchronously returning any information from a workflow to an external caller.

 Update the workflow code to:
 ```java